Gistly

 | Compliance detection | Only for sampled calls; violations on unreviewed calls go undetected | Every call checked; violations flagged automatically |

 Manual QA is not without value.
 Human reviewers catch nuances that AI may miss, and calibration sessions between analysts build team alignment.
-The strongest QA programs combine automated scoring for full coverage with targeted human review for complex or disputed evaluations.
+The strongest QA programs combine automated scoring for full coverage with human-in-the-loop oversight for complex or disputed evaluations.

 A well-configured automated call scoring system evaluates multiple dimensions of every conversation: